-I work with people who are grappling with the anxiety and depression that may come as a result of life transitions.
-Whether that is adapting to a new “adulthood” role, exploring relationship dynamics or adjusting to living with an unexpected or long-term medical diagnosis, all of these transitions often impact your identity and sense of self.
-I aim to help you to explore and reevaluate these areas and the surrounding factors that are continually in flux.
+We all go through life transitions, but sometimes, these can come with unexpected stressors and as a result, you may find yourself grappling with anxiety and depression.
+Whether that means adapting to a new “adulthood” role, exploring relationship dynamics or adjusting to living with a “new normal”, all of these transitions can impact your identity and sense of self.
+Together, we can explore and reevaluate these areas and help you find a path forward.

-If you are dealing with a chronic illness or chronic conditions, you will find in our work together that I have a deep understanding of the physical, mental and emotional challenges of navigating this often misunderstood world.
-Together, we can work towards alleviating some of the burden of living life with invisible illnesses and help you to learn applicable coping skills that will remain accessible to you whenever you may need them.
+Perhaps you are dealing with a chronic illness and finding the support that you need has become challenging for a number of reasons.
+During our time together, we will work towards achieving a deeper understanding of the physical, mental and emotional challenges of navigating this often misunderstood world.
+Together, we can work towards alleviating some of the burden of living life with invisible illnesses and help you to learn coping skills that will remain accessible to you whenever you may need them.

-Over the years, I have utilized and honed in on the skills learned while obtaining my Masters in Counseling for Mental Health and Wellness from New York University.
-I also co-host a podcast called “Pancreas Pals” that explores the social and emotional impact of navigating the world with a chronic illness.
+I obtained my Masters in Counseling for Mental Health and Wellness from New York University and enjoy co-hosting a podcast called “Pancreas Pals”, which explores the social and emotional impact of navigating the world with a chronic illness.

 The time that we choose to spend in therapy gives us a safe physical space to take a breath, examine ourselves closer, and check in with someone who can help to make sense of any feelings or experiences we’re going through.
 I will always try my best to meet you where you are in your therapeutic journey and look forward to meeting you at the start line.